tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 [Carlowitz et al. (2024).](https://www.researchgate.net/publication/382274551_User_evaluation_of_comfortable_deceleration_profiles_for_highly_automated_driving_Findings_from_a_test_track_study)
 This research study identified the average lower jerk used in comfortable driving settings, which is 0.53 m/s^3 respectively.

+**The multiplication factors in the upper and lower jerk equation, and what they represent**

+In the equation you will see:

+` upper_band_jerk * 2.0`  `-lower_band_jerk * 1.5`

+These multiplications factors are meant to bring the final calcualted jerk value to higher limits, making it more representative of true upper/lower band jerk sent over CAN.
+This also allows a higher safety factor, by allowing jerk to sufficiently slow the car.

 **Next, we have our acceleration smoothing**